Biography

 MIYUJI KANEKO

-For the movie “Honeybees and Distant Thunder”, which will be premiered in October of 2019 he played the piano of one of the main characters, Masaru.
+He played the piano for the movie “Honeybees and Distant Thunder” premiered in 2019, covering one of the main characters, Masaru’s music.
 Its soundtrack “Miyuji plays Masaru” was also released from Universal Music.

 In recent years he has actively undertaken outreach activities, an important aspect of his life’s work.
-And now he appears regularly as a personality on the NHK-FM program “Recital Passio.”
+He appears regularly in TV and Radio programs, magazines and social media, also being a regular radio personality on NHK-FM’s program “Recital Passio”.

 On his 10th anniversary of Japan Debut, he held a solo recital at Suntory Hall in Tokyo.
-Also his new Album “Freude” was released from Deutsche Grammophon in March, 2022.
+His new Album “Freude” was released from Deutsche Grammophon in March, 2022.

 Miyuji Kaneko is an Honorary Citizen of Kismaros, Hungary.
 He is a Steinway Artist.